 However, when increasing energy through fat supplementation, heed caution.
 There is a fine-line to walk when feeding fat, and you don’t want to overfeed.
 Ideally, a fat supplement should never be more than 5-6% of the ration because the fat can shut down fiber digestion in the rumen.
 Too much fat encapsulates the rumen bacteria, and they are unable to do their job of keeping the good bugs in check.

 If you do need to increase energy in your show calf diet using fat, incorporate Amaferm® in to the diet to help stimulate fungal growth, and be sure to continue to feed plenty of forage.
-Amaferm is a precision prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance, and it is the key ingredient in all products from BioZyme® Inc., including the Sure Champ®, Vita Charge® and VitaFerm® lines.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption, and it is the key ingredient in all products from BioZyme® Inc., including the Sure Champ®, Vita Charge® and VitaFerm® lines.
 Another thing you might want to consider is adding more carbohydrates to the diet, instead of using fat.

 With your show pig project, you might choose to supplement with fat if you have an animal that is getting close to ideal show weight, but you want to suppress its appetite or “hold” it for a short time.
 You might also supplement with fat if you have a pig that is not quite finished as the end-point is nearing and you need to increase fat cover as they get close to market weight.
 The fat will suppress intake while maintaining energy levels in your pigs, keeping them content.
 But just like the cattle, be careful not to supplement with too much fat, or you risk your pigs going off feed as well.
 The fat will also go on more quickly than feed, so be cautious about how much you use on your pig in a short amount of time.